ToxPuro/astaroth/acc-runtime/README.md

 }
 ```

 > Note: Stencil coefficients supplied in the DSL source must be compile-time constants.
-To set up coefficients at runtime, use the function API function `acDeviceLoadStencils()`.
+To set up coefficients at runtime, use the API function `acDeviceLoadStencils()`.

 Built-in variables and functions